Is A GPU Backplate Worth It?

 As this is a hotly debated topic, there have been numerous tests over the years, and, unfortunately, we have to report that they have largely been inconclusive.

-So, is a GPU backplate worth it?
+So, is a graphics card backplate beneficial?

 Recommended Reads